dwmkerr/hacker-laws/README.md

 Greenspuns tenth rule states the opinion that systems can be built and extended using common lisp and any attempt to build such a system in any other language would be a partial implementation of lisp.

 Another interpretation to this rule would be an advice to not implement a domain specific language (DSL) interpreter in the application, instead depend on the excellent extensibility features of lisp as a scripting language.

+## Theorems.

+Theorems are verivied truths proved by reasoning based on self-evident truths (postulates) or facts.

+### CAP Theorem / Brewer's theorem.

+> The CAP theorem states that in the presence of a network partition, one has to choose between consistency and availability.

 ## TODO

 Hi!
 If you land here, you've clicked on a link to a topic I've not written up yet, sorry about this - this is work in progress!